2025 Pacific hurricane season: Hurricane Gil

 On July 28, a broad area of low pressure formed well off the coast of southwestern Mexico.
 The disturbance become better organized the following day, and developed into Tropical Storm Gil early on July 31.
 Afterward, Gil gained strength steadily, while moving quickly toward the west-northwest.
 Then, late on August 1, after overcoming an intrusion of dry air, the storm strengthened into a 65 kn hurricane, about 1080 mi west-southwest of the southern tip of the Baja California peninsula.
 However, the system soon moved into cooler waters, causing it to weaken to a tropical storm by the following morning.
-Later, after becoming devoid of deep convection due to the cool waters and a drier, more stable environment, Gil transitioned into a post-tropical cyclone early on August 3.
+Later, after becoming devoid of deep convection due to the cool waters and a drier, more stable environment, Gil transitioned into a post-tropical cyclone early on August 3 and dissipated two days later.

 Remnant moisture from the storm brought 0.25-0.5 in of rain to parts of Hawaii, helping alleviate drought conditions.

 Hurricane Henriette

 On August 2, a broad area of low pressure formed well off the coast of southwestern Mexico.
 The disturbance became better organized late the next day, and developed into Tropical Depression EightE.
 Then, on August 4, it strengthened more, and the depression was upgraded to Tropical Storm Henriette.
 The system become slightly better organized later in the day as it tracked to the west-northwest, its sustained winds increased to 45 kn.
 Henriette's strength changed little over the next couple of days, and it remained weak and ragged.
 Moving westward over gradually cooling waters on August 6, the storm became nearly devoid of all deep convection and the low-level center became fully exposed.
 At 09:00 UTC on August 8, Henriette crossed into the Central Pacific basin, about 975 mi east of Hilo, Hawaii.
 Later that day, Henriette briefly degenerated into a remnant low, before regenerating into a tropical depression the following morning.

-Henriette then restrengthened into a tropical storm the same day.
+Henriette then restrengthened back into a tropical storm the same day.
 The storm strengthened on August 10, despite the marginal water temperatures, rapidly intensifying into a hurricane at 18:00 UTC that afternoon.
 Henriette then went through an eyewall replacement early on August 11.
 GMI imagery that morning showed a ring of deep convection surrounding what remained of the previous eyewall.
-Later that day, as the system passed about 585 mi (945 km) north of Honolulu, Hawaii, its winds increased to 75 kn.
+Later that day, as the system passed about 585 mi (945 km) north of Honolulu, Hawaii, the storm reached its peak with maximum sustained winds of 75 kn, making Henriette one of few storms to reach its peak north of Hawaii.
 On August 12, Henriette weakened to tropical storm strength as a result of cooler waters and moderate wind shear.
-Later, as the storm moved northwestward amid increasingly hostile conditions, Henriette's low-level circulation became decoupled from the increasingly fragmented and shallow convection, and it transitioned into a post-tropical cyclone early on August 13.
+Later, as the storm moved northwestward amid increasingly hostile conditions, Henriette's low-level circulation became decoupled from the increasingly fragmented and shallow convection, and it transitioned into a post-tropical cyclone early on August 13 and dissipated the next day.